pfertyk/blog/content/009-vim-for-sane-people.md

 let g:syntastic_javascript_eslint_exec = 'eslint'
 ```

-It check the syntax when the file is opened (not when you close Vim) and sets the linters for Python and JavaScript files.
+It makes `syntactic` check the syntax when a file is opened (but not when you close Vim) and sets the linters for Python and JavaScript files.

 ### Whitespaces